kamelkev/kolorpicker/README.md

-A simple jquery component to display a color picker upon selection of an html input text field.
+Kolorpicker is a simple jQuery based component to display a color picker and palette selector upon selection of an html input text field.

 This particular color picker offers a tile based method of selecting colors, which separates it from the many photoshop-style color pickers currently available.
 How to Implement